German-Cobian/Blog-App/README.md

 ![Articles display](/app/assets/images/Articles-display.png?raw=true "Articles display")

-This project is an exercise in building CRUD (Create, Read, Update and Destroy) functionality and in association of two models (articles and comments) in the Ruby-on-Rails manner.
+This project is an exercise both in building CRUD (Create, Read, Update and Destroy) functionality as well as in association of two models (articles and comments) in the Ruby-on-Rails manner.

 ## Built With